1. Where is the Student Section of the Budget and Finance Office located?

 18. Do I need to handle my bank card with care?

 All the information on the bank card is stored on the black magnetic strip on the back of the card.
-Do not store it near objects/devices that have a magnetic field: mobile phones, speakers, refrigerators, conveyor belts in stores, etc. If the magnetic strip is damaged, the bank card is invalid and it needs to be replaced.
+Do not store it near objects, devices having a magnetic field: mobile phones, speakers, refrigerators, conveyor belts in stores, etc. If the magnetic strip is damaged, the bank card is invalid and it needs to be replaced.

 19. What should I do if I lose my bank card?